 16. The Victoria Times Colonist reported on September 21, 2010, Saanich police did not see the Dateline show before it aired.
 My response to that is, “Are you kidding me?”
 The Saanich Police Department has the responsibility for making sure that the information they provide to the media is accurate, and that it is reported accurately.
 They should have been reading news articles listening to podcasts and viewing t.v. shows that they provided information for before they were released to the public, and if anything was incorrect, they should have made sure it was corrected.
 Of course that only works if the information they are providing is accurate in the first place, and is not skewed.

 [The SP shared accurate details about Lindsay’s case with the media but it is the responsibility of the reporters, and people on social media, to share the information accurately.
 The SP had no control over the Dateline show or the editing.
-Even today the SP continue to provide accurate information but there will always be that group of people (mostly the ill-informed C.F.)
+Even today the SP continue to provide accurate information but there will always be that group of people (mostly the ill-informed C.F.) who continue to post false information.
 Reporters can make mistakes too.
 The SP doesn’t have the time nor are they mandated to check for accuracy in someone else’s reporting.
 From my understanding, if there is information that was mistakenly reported by a journalist that may impede the investigation the police will sometimes request the reporter correct the information.

 17. About the decision to do the Dateline NBC show, Inspector Rob McColl said, “I wanted to ensure that it was the best possible representation to give us the best shot at catching the bad guy and gal”.
 (Victoria News, February 2, 2011) Would the Saanich Police Department really have allowed it to air without it being viewed first?
 It seems doubtful.